 ROH Young Philanthropists is a philanthropic initiative for young opera and ballet lovers who wish to become more closely involved in the work of The Royal Opera and The Royal Ballet.
 Supporters enjoy the magical world behind the scenes at the Royal Opera House with like-minded individuals with involvement based around stage rehearsals, performances and the great artistry of ROH creatives.
-It offers supporters exclusive opportunities to meet artists and members of The Royal Opera and The Royal Ballet.
+It offers supporters opportunities to meet artists and those behind the scenes who make it happen.
 Philanthropic support of the Royal Opera House underpins the exceptional world class art on stage which simply couldn’t be done without the generosity of individuals.
 Philanthropy can be hugely rewarding and the Young Philanthropists programme encourages many to begin their philanthropic journey.
 Through exclusive events across many aspects of our work, we look forward to sharing with you how valuable financial support is to producing great art.

 This Season, ROH Young Philanthropists will support the world premiere of the New Cathy Marston for The Royal Ballet, inspired by the momentous life and career of the cellist Jacqueline du Pré with designs by award winning designer Hildegard Bechtler.
 Supporters are kindly invited to make an annual philanthropic gift.
-As a thank you, supporters may be invited to the events overleaf.
+As a thank you, supporters may be invited to the events below.
 Donations may be eligible for gift aid and employees may offer a Payroll Giving scheme.
-For more information, please contact Jessica Rigby on +44 (0)20 7212 9587 or email@example.com.
+For more information, please contact Isobel Turner, Philanthropy Manager on +442037726431 or firstname.lastname@example.org.

 Young Philanthropists 2019/20

 Supporters are warmly welcomed to the following events: